swiftlang/swift/docs/ReferenceGuides/UnderscoredAttributes.md

 go through the normal lazy realization paths.
 For example, the empty array class must be non-lazily realized, because empty arrays are statically allocated.
-Otherwise, passing the empty array object to other code without triggering realization would load to a read from uninitialized memory.
+Otherwise, passing the empty array object to other code without triggering realization could allow for the unrealized empty array class to be passed to ObjC runtime APIs which only operate on realized classes, resulting in a crash.

 ## `@_optimize([none|size|speed])`